DynamicDyno/dynamicdyno.github.io/hiking/_posts/2014-10-7-thru-hiking-fast-tips-and-tricks.md

 If you plan to start doing high mileage days from the start, you need to be conditioned.
 You especially need to condition the parts of your body that will be receiving the most stress, such as your feet and knees. **Your number one problem on the trail will be injuries**, so whatever you can do to avoid them will be useful.
 It's really hard on your joints to go from a normal life to hiking 20 - 30 miles a day.
 You should be hiking as much as you can prior to your trip to ease your body into it.

 If you're planning on starting with moderate mileage and working your way up, this is less important.
-But if you plan to doing 25+ mile days right away and sustain that, I can almost guarantee that you will be struggling with injuries unless you properly conditioned your legs beforehand.
+But if you plan to do 25+ mile days right away and sustain that, I can almost guarantee that you will be struggling with injuries unless you properly conditioned your legs beforehand.

 I stopped at Leadville 7 days into my hike due to an ankle injury.
 I averaged 26 miles my first 4 days and then on my 5th day I injured my left ankle.
 I tried hiking on it for a couple more days and it got worse, and I knew I had to rest it.
 When I got to the Leadville hostel, I met another guy who was also averaging 26 miles a day, and he was also stopped there because of an injury, although his was knee tendinitis.
 His was so bad that he had to stop his thru-hike attempt.
 He was the only other person I met who was averaging over 20 miles a day, and he had to quit due to an injury.
 After I got back on the trail, I started to get knee tendinitis in my right knee as well.
+Injuries happen especially often when you put unconventional stress on an unconditioned body.

 After you've hiked a few hundred miles you will be a lot less susceptible to injuries.
 Until then, be careful.
 Either condition yourself beforehand, or go slower in the beginning.
 Injuries *will* end thru-hikes prematurely.